 For details, see API and API commands.

-The following sections outline common issues that users may run into while using the CUWB RTLS.
+The following sections describe common issues that users encounter into while using the CUWB RTLS.

-If all anchors have Ethernet connectivity but only the initial seeder has UWB connectivity, this could be an Interface mismatch or a cable connection issue with the initial seeder.
+If all anchors have Ethernet connectivity but only the initial seeder has UWB connectivity, this may indicate an Interface mismatch or a cable connection issue with the initial seeder.

 Verify the following:

-If anchors intermittently lose power (LEDs shut off or Anchor resets) and the CUWB Manager status is inconsistently showing green and red status for anchors, the PoE+ switch port may be overloaded.
+If anchors intermittently lose power (LEDs shut off or Anchors reset) and the CUWB Manager status is inconsistently showing green and red status for anchors, the PoE+ switch port may be overloaded.

 Verify the following:

-If the CUWB Manager prints an error message about invalid UDP interfaces, verify that the network interfaces specified are all valid interfaces on the Host PC.
+If the CUWB Manager reports an invalid UDP interfaces error, verify that all network interfaces specified are valid interfaces on the Host PC.
 See Interface Example for instructions on checking Host PC interfaces.

 If the CUWB Manager shows device connectivity but the CUWB Viewer does not display any devices, the issue is likely an Ethernet configuration mismatch between the User Stream and CUWB Viewer.